Business Crypto Accounting and Tax

 If you are in the business of cryptocurrency mining:

 If you mine cryptocurrencies, you need to recognize the token rewards that you receive as taxable business revenue.
 Bitwave will automatically sync the fair market value of the coins that you mine, allowing you to easily set your cost basis and track monthly profits.
 Remember that any mining-related expenses (like mining equipment and power) are not taxable and can be deducted.
 If you paid for those in a cryptocurrency, you can use Bitwave to track them.

 If your business sold digital assets like Bitcoin or another cryptocurrency:

-One of the simplest examples of a crypto tax scenario is if your business sells digital assets like Bitcoin or another cryptocurrency.
+One of the simplest examples of taxable crypto transactions is if your business sells digital assets like Bitcoin or another cryptocurrency.
 If your company liquidated some Bitcoin, that transaction is considered a capital gain or loss.
-If your business sold the Bitcoin at a price higher than at which you acquired it, then that is considered a profit and it needs to be recognized as a capital gain.
-Alternatively, if you sold that digital asset at a loss, your business could take that as a deduction.
+If your business sold the Bitcoin at a price higher than at which you acquired it, then that is considered a profit and it needs to be recognized as taxable capital gain.
+Alternatively, if you sold that digital asset at a loss, your business could take that as a taxable deduction.
 A crucial part of tracking your crypto tax liability is tracking your per coin cost basis.
 Bitwave has an automatic cost basis setting and tracking feature, so all of the information that you need in order to determine if a sale was a capital gain or loss is available in one simple workflow.
 Additionally, Bitwave has a complex crypto tax tracking solution that allows you to run different cryptocurrency tax scenarios such as LIFO, FIFO, Weighted Average, or Specific Identification.
 Remember to talk to your crypto tax advisor about which tax treatment is best for your business.

-Here are some non-taxable crypto business scenarios:
+Here are some non-taxable crypto transactions for businesses:

 Inter-company wallet transfers: